dome9/cloud-bots/README.md

 What it does: Terminates an ec2 instance
 Usage: AUTO: ec2_terminate_instance
 Limitations: none

+## ec2_update_instance_role
+What it does: Updates an EXISTING EC2 instance role by attaching another policy to the role.
+This policy needs be passed in through the params.
+Usage: AUTO: ec2_update_instance_role policy_arn=<policy_arn>
+Example: AUTO: ec2_update_instance_role policy_arn=arn:aws:iam::aws:policy/AlexaForBusinessDeviceSetup
+Sample GSL: Instance where roles should have roles with [ managedPolicies contain [ name='AmazonEC2RoleforSSM' ] ]

 ## iam_quarantine_role
 What it does: Adds an explicit deny all policy to IAM and directly attaches it to a role